joshmaxsilverman/joshmaxsilverman.github.io/_posts/2026-08-09-fiddler-baseball-league.md

 ### Expected maximum

-The probability distribution of the maximum surplus $y$ is the probability that $(N-1)$ of the teams win less than the realized maximum surplus times the probability that the maximum surplus has value $y$ times $N$ since there are $N$ possible winners.
+The probability distribution of the maximum surplus $y$ is equal to the probability that $(N-1)$ of the teams win less than the maximum surplus $y$ times the probability that the maximum surplus has value $y$ times $N$ since there are $N$ possible winners.

 That is

 $$ P(\max_i y_i = y) = N\left[\int_{-\infty}^y \text{d}y^\prime \phi(y^\prime)\right]^{N-1} \phi(y). $$

-For ease of writing, we will call the bracketed integral $\Phi(y).$

-So, the expected maximum surplus is
+For ease of writing, we will call the bracketed integral $\Phi(y),$ so the expected maximum surplus is

 $$
 	\begin{align}